BorisJung/BorisJung.github.io/dPotDimmer.md

 Next we need to make the python class accessible via HTTP through a flask server.

 First we create a flask object as well as an object using the just defined *dPot*-class.
-The next code block defines the [dispatcher](https://flask.palletsprojects.com/en/1.1.x/api/#flask.Flask.route){:target="_blank"} and action method, routing the commands to the corresponding python methods of the *dPot*-object.
+The next code block defines the [dispatcher](https://flask.palletsprojects.com/en/1.1.x/api/#flask.Flask.route){:target="_blank"} and action method, routing the HTTP requests to the corresponding python methods of the *dPot*-object.
 A minimal error checking has been added with the *else* clause.

 ```
 # flask app